jutunen/custom-menu-wrapper/README.md

 Adds new menu item container.
 The element parameter must be a div element that contains the actual item content.
 The index parameter defines the place of the new item to be added.
 Index 0 adds item as first.
 If index parameter is omitted, item is added as last.

-This method can be used only if the component is in initialized state.
 This method can be used only when the component has been added to DOM.

 ### deleteItem( param )

 Removes menu item container from menu.
-If param type is string, param is considered to be the id of the element container to be removed.
-If param type is number, param is considered to be the ordinal index of the element container to be removed.
+If param type is string, param is considered to be the id of the item container to be removed.
+If param type is number, param is considered to be the ordinal index of the item container to be removed.

-This method can be used only if the component is in initialized state.
+If param is omitted, the last item container shall be removed.

 This method can be used only when the component has been added to DOM.

-If param is omitted, the last item container shall be removed.